 Synthesis of the Literature

-Analysis of the available literature on the existing innovative interventions available to assist in care of residents with Alzheimer’s/Dementia. dementia residents with depression and anxiety and included: rate of recurrence, financial obligations, conclusions, and efficiency interventions informed the development of this project.
-Google Scholar, Medline, and PubMed in addition to CINAHL databases were investigated for existing indication using the following keywords and phrases: dementia, innovative interventions, depression and anxiety, music therapy,
+Analysis of the available literature on the existing innovative interventions available to assist in care of residents with Alzheimer’s/Dementia. with depression and anxiety and included: rate of recurrence, financial obligations, conclusions, and efficiency interventions informed the development of this project.
+Google Scholar, Medline, and PubMed in addition to CINAHL databases were investigated for existing indication using the following keywords and phrases: dementia, innovative interventions, depression and anxiety, music therapy.

-Care of residents with Alzheimer’s/Dementia: According to the 2011 National Alzheimer’s Project Act (NAPA) The welfare and behavioral constancy of individuals with dementia is directly impacted by the well-being of their caregivers.
+Care of Residents with Alzheimer’s/Dementia

+According to the 2011 National Alzheimer’s Project Act (NAPA) The welfare and behavioral constancy of individuals with dementia is directly impacted by the well-being of their caregivers.
 Complete cohesive attention and quality enhancement creativities must be clear and hands-on.

-Dementia Care in Assisted Living facilities: According to Kopetz, (2000) Assisted living facilities (ALFs) are the primary option for residential care for individuals over the age of 65.
+Dementia Care in Assisted Living facilities

+According to Kopetz, (2000) assisted living facilities (ALFs) are the primary option for residential care for individuals over the age of 65.
 National Center for Assisted Living (2013) states, ALFs are controlled by the state in which they function; leading rules and regulations to vary in from state to state.
-Alabama is the state that this project will be implemented, admission requirements do allow for a diagnosis of Dementia however the prospective individual must pass a medication awareness test, not be an elopement risk and actively participate in their daily care needs in addition to medical exam with a plan of care, and provide proof they are free of communicable diseases.
+Alabama is the state that this project will be implemented, admission requirements do allow for a diagnosis of dementia however the prospective individual must pass a medication awareness test, not be an elopement risk and actively participate in their daily care needs in addition to medical exam with a plan of care, and provide proof they are free of communicable diseases.
 The state of Alabama does not require that a licensed nurse be present for ALFs but does requires that each resident be capable of managing his/her own medications.
-SCALF facilities are required to have a licensed nurse at times of medication passes in addition to a Register Nurse to assess and assess each cognitive impaired resident as least monthly.
+SCALF facilities are required to have a licensed nurse at times of medication passes in addition to a register nurse to assess and assess each cognitive impaired resident as least monthly.
 Alabama also does not specify staff-to resident ratios for ALFs however does have specific guidelines for SCALFs.
 It is required that each facility be able to meet the needs of each resident in addition to being able to safety evacuate in case of emergency.
 Alabama Category I (ALF) administrators are required to complete a minimum 20-hour classroom training for initial certification and pass section A of the administrator licensure exam on the Rules of the Alabama Department of Public Health, for Assisted Living.
 Category II (SCALF) administrators are required to complete a minimum 30-hour classroom training.
 Administrators are required to present 24 continuing education hours with a minimum of 8 hours being Dementia specific and pass section A and B of administrator licensure exam.

-Cost/ Incidence Of Treating Depression And Anxiety: over sixty percent of individuals suffering with Alzheimer’s/dementia remain home with family serving as caregivers.
+Cost/Incidence of Treating Depression And Anxiety

+Over sixty percent of individuals suffering with Alzheimer’s/dementia remain home with family serving as caregivers.
 Depression and anxiety exist resulting from the challenges involved in dealing with these disorders.
 Cost-effectiveness of an emotional intervention have been developed in an effort to combat these complications.
-Cost of caring to individuals with Alzheimer’s/Dementia is said to be greater than six billion per year globally.
+Cost of caring to individuals with Alzheimer’s/dementia is said to be greater than six billion dollars per year globally.
 These costs include medical, and community care.
 According to Hermann (2006), patients suffering from Alzheimer’s/Dementia with Behavioral and psychological symptoms of dementia (BPSD) in a community setting was over $16,000 yearly per patient opposed to managing care for those who do not have BPSD at a considerable lower rate of $7,000 yearly per patient.